 A fault (UVP, OTP and short-circuit except OVP) within one power supply while running (synch FET, output cap, etc.) shall not cause output voltage of the system/common bus voltage to go outside regulation limits.
+No faults will be generated in the functioning units, or the system.
 If the current sharing is disabled by shorting the current share bus to ground, the power system must continue to operate within regulation limits for loads less than or equal to one power supply.